 While we are big fans of short scar facelifts (see our section on this website on the Refresh Lift) sometimes these types of lifts cannot adequately correct excessive skin, particularly in the neck.
 Although a traditional facelift is a more extensive procedure than the short scar lift, the amount of improvement which can be achieved in patients with significant skin excess is greater.

-In general, patients with mild to moderate skin excess and sagging in the face and neck are better candidates for a short scar lift while those with greater degrees of skin laxity require a full facelift.
+In general, patients with mild to moderate skin excess and sagging in the face and neck are better candidates for a short scar lift while those with greater degrees of skin laxity, especially in the neck, require a full facelift.
 We can help you determine which would be better for you at the time of your consultation.